 Puppies that have not had socialisation and valuable learning experiences within this time either through poor breeding conditions or lack of stimulation by breeders in those vital first few weeks will always be playing catch-up or may suffer from behavioural problems in later life.

-These can include separation anxiety, nervousness, phobias and aggression towards both other dogs and people.
+These can include separation anxiety, nervousness, phobias and aggression towards people.

 Here's the deal:

 It is so IMPORTANT to introduce your new puppy to different situations early in life.

 Of course, you can attend socialisation classes but one of the best ways for socialisation is to attend a puppy parties so that your new furry friend has positive experiences of meeting both other pups and humans.

 Some vets and canine training classes throw puppy parties and typing "puppy parties near me" into google will show results in your local area. but these are usually after the doggie has received its first immunisations.
 These parties should ideally be for pups that are between 3 and 12 weeks old.